sydasif/python-book/docs/source/ch-01/index.md

-# 1. Introduction to Python
+# 1. Python and Network Automation

 Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and application development in many areas on most platforms.